JosiasBatista/blog-content/hooks-provider.md

 ### Patterns

-First of all, let's understand what **Design Pattern** means in development enviroments.
+First of all, let's understand what **Design Pattern** means in the development context.
 According to the [Refactoring Guru](https://refactoring.guru/):
 > Design patterns are typical solutions to common problems in software design.
 Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.``

 With that in mind, the **Provider Patter** is a solution to organize and facilitate the distribuition of data among many (and in some cases all) components in an application.